Completing CDD across complicated ownership structures

 - Navigate to the trust workspace, then to the Parties tab.

-- Check if the associated company or trust shows the "Chain link" (see screenshot above)
+- Check if the associated company or trust shows the "Chain link" (see screenshot below)

 - If no chain link shows the companies are not connected.
-You must follow the steps outlined in our trust set-up article here.
+You must follow the steps outlined in step 4b of our trust set-up article here.

-- After adding the company and assigning its role in the trust, remove the unlinked duplication, as per Deleting A Relationship With A Beneficiary Or Trustee.
+- After adding the company and assigning its role in the trust, remove the unlinked duplication, as per Deleting an Associated Party Added in Error.

 When the chain link appears your entities are connected correctly.
 Move on to the next step.